 We build on the work of Creemers et al. (2010), and use the CTMC of Creemers (2016) to develop a new procedure to solve the SNPV.
 Although the CTMC of Creemers (2016) is far more memory-efficient than the well-known CTMC of Kulkarni and Adlakha (1986), it has one limitation: it allows activities to be preempted.
 The SNPV, on the other hand, does not allow for preemption.
 In other words, the CTMC of Creemers (2016) is in fact not fit to solve the SNPV.
-We prove, however, that it is globally optimal to not preempt activities when solving the SNPV.
-Moreover, this proof holds even if activities have durations that are not PH distributed.
+However, we conjecture that for the SNPV it is globally optimal not to preempt activities that have exponentially-distributed durations.
+If this conjecture hold, the CTMC of Creemers (2016) can be used to optimally solve the SNPV.
+An example is used to illustrate the logic behind the conjecture.

-We perform a computational experiment to: (1) assess the computational efficiency of our approach and (2) compare our approach with the current state-of-the-art procedures.
+We perform a computational experiment to: (1) assess the computational efficiency of our approach, (2) compare our approach with the current state-of-the-art procedures, and (3) confirm the aforementioned conjecture.
 From the computational experiment, it is clear that our new approach significantly outperforms the current state-of-the-art procedure of Creemers et al. (2010) and the adapted/unpublished procedure of Creemers (2015).
 On average, we reduce memory requirements by a factor of 321, and are able to improve computational efficiency by a factor of 600.
-In addition, the computational experiment also reveals that the bottleneck has shifted from memory to computation time.
+In addition, the computational experiment confirms the conjecture, and also reveals that the bottleneck has shifted from memory to computation time.
 Large/complex instances can be solved to optimality, albeit at a significant computational cost.